matrix-org/synapse/contrib/docker/README.md

 # Synapse Docker

-This Docker image will run Synapse as a single process.
+The `matrixdotorg/synapse` Docker image will run Synapse as a single process.
 It does not provide any database server or TURN server that you should run separately.

 If you run a Postgres server, you should simply have it in the same Compose